 It’s also important to proofread your resume.
 I recommend printing out your document and proofreading the hard copy.
 It’s very difficult to catch grammar and formatting errors while looking at a screen!

-Step Eight: Tailor Your Resume to Each Job
+Step 7: Tailor Your Resume to Each Job

 As a professional resume writer for over 20 years, my biggest piece of advice is to tailor a different resume to each job.
 This includes carefully reviewing the job description and identifying the specific skills and qualifications the employer is seeking.
 Adapt your resume accordingly, emphasizing the most relevant experiences, skills, and achievements that align with your targeted job.
 Believe it or not, most applicants don’t do this.
 Therefore, using this targeted approach will make you stand out to hiring managers and recruiters.

-While learning how to write a functional resume may seem daunting at first, I hope this article has provided a solid foundation for you to proceed.
-As you’ve learned, writing a functional resume is an effective strategy to highlight your skills and achievements, especially if you have employment gaps, limited experience, or are transitioning to a new career.
-By following these step-by-step guidelines and tailoring your resume to each job application, you’ll increase your chances of landing more interviews faster.
+Creating a functional resume may seem daunting at first, I hope this article has provided a solid foundation for you to get started!
+As you’ve learned, writing a functional resume is a great strategy to use in order to highlight your skills and achievements, especially if you have employment gaps, limited experience, or are transitioning to a new career.
+By following these step-by-step guidelines and tailoring your resume to each job application, you’ll increase your chances of landing more interviews.
 Good luck!